Hire vs Buy a Carpet Cleaner: Honest UK Cost Comparison

 Can I use a domestic carpet cleaner for pet urine?

 It will surface-clean but not neutralise the smell.
-Pet urine penetrates the backing and underlay — you need an enzymatic pet cleaner applied first, left 10 minutes, then extracted.
+Pet urine penetrates the backing and underlay, so you need an enzymatic pet cleaner applied first, left 10 minutes, then extracted.
 Regular detergent masks rather than neutralises.